 Case Study on The Los Angeles Regional Collaborative for Climate Action and Sustainability (LARC)

-This Georgetown Climate Center (GCC) case study on the Los Angeles Regional Collaborative (LARC) explores how local governments and other partners are coordinating at the regional scale to address climate change in the Los Angeles metropolitan region.
+This Georgetown Climate Center (GCC) case study on the Los Angeles Regional Collaborative (LARC) explores how local governments and other partners are coordinating at the regional scale to address climate change in the Los Angeles metropolitan region of California.
 This case study describes how LARC was formed and has organized its decisionmaking, what local governments and other stakeholders are involved in the collaborative, what roles it is playing to support climate action in the region, and how the collaborative funds its activities.
-These case studies can be used by local and regional governments to help them develop strategies for coordinating across jurisdictional lines to support climate action in their regions
+These case studies can be used by local and regional governments to help them develop strategies for coordinating across jurisdictional lines to support climate action in their regions.

 LARC supports climate resilience efforts across different sectors and actors in the Los Angeles County region and its 88 municipalities.
 Its membership includes Los Angeles County and three cities, other public agencies, utilities, nonprofits, and academia.
 Based at the University of California at Los Angeles (UCLA), LARC has helped to bring about more localized, actionable climate science for communities in the region through strong partnerships with academia.
 The Los Angeles region's climate risks include increasing temperatures and heat waves, drought, sea-level rise and coastal storms, and wildfires.